 Individuals eligible for services include, but are not limited to, students with mobility, orthopedic, hearing, visual, speech, and learning disabilities.

-To request accommodations from the Accessibility and Resource Office, please contact Mindy Ashby by phone at 618-634-3516, email at mindya@shawneecc.edu, or office H2082.
+To request accommodations from the Accessibility and Resource Office, please contact The Director of Student Success at 618-634-3516.

 Service Animals